albertbahia/wdi_june_2014/w02/d04/INSTRUCTOR/wdi_closure_db/wdi_closure_exercise.md

   - id
   - gif_url
   - hilarious (true or false)
+  - posted_at (date, not a date-time)
   - student_id

+classrooms
+  - id
+  - capacity
+  - address

 When you are done, compare your schema vs the provided one, and understand any differences.
 Don't look at the provided schema until you're done writing yours!